Emranbd31/fixeasy-frontend/DEPLOYMENT.md

 4. Open the latest Vercel build logs to double-check that the Supabase keys and new admin session secrets from the Codex update set are detected during the build; redeploy immediately if any environment variable is missing.
+5. Confirm the production alias swaps to the new deployment in Vercel so clients see the Codex updates immediately after the merge.

 ## Environment Variables